rudresh-dixit/real-time-chat-application/README.md

 A brief documentation is covered in the files with explanation of every function and other stuff that is being used.

+Clone the repository in your local machine and execute the following commands in terminal :

 # to-run-front-end
-Execute the following commands in terminal :

 $ cd client-side